InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/US-National/IAB Privacy’s Multi-State Privacy Agreement (MSPA) US National Technical Specification.md

 <h2>Multi-State Privacy Agreement (MSPA) US National Section</h2>
 <p>The MSPA US National Section string includes the components described below.&nbsp;</p>
 <p>
-    <br>Implementers should employ the MSPA US National Privacy Section to adhere to the “National Approach” for their Processing of a Consumer’s Personal Information, as defined in Section 1.81 of the MSPA.&nbsp; The MSPA US National Privacy Section should be used by MSPA Signatories and Certified Partners in connection with a Covered Transaction pursuant to the MSPA.&nbsp; Click <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.iabprivacy.com/"><span style="color: rgb(17, 85, 204)">here</span></a> to access the text of the MSPA and to review the Signatory and Certified Partner Identification List.</p>
+Implementers should employ the MSPA US National Privacy Section to adhere to the “National Approach” for their Processing of a Consumer’s Personal Information, as defined in Section 1.81 of the MSPA.&nbsp; The MSPA US National Privacy Section should be used by MSPA Signatories and Certified Partners in connection with a Covered Transaction pursuant to the MSPA.&nbsp; Click <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.iabprivacy.com/"><span style="color: rgb(17, 85, 204)">here</span></a> to access the text of the MSPA and to review the Signatory and Certified Partner Identification List.</p>

 <h3>Summary</h3>
 <div>